-Family, friends, partners and carers can all be affected by someone else’s drug or alcohol use.
+Family, friends, partners and carers can all be affected by someone else’s substance use.
 You may be worried, anxious, feel isolated and have no-one to talk to.
 It is important to remember you are not alone, and taking a step to talk about these feelings and experiences will help your emotional and mental wellbeing.

 Through us you can get access to our Community Reinforcement and Family Training (CRAFT) programme, which teaches family members and friends effective strategies to give support and cope in these situations.

 We can also give you information about other services and peer support groups in the local area.

 Adfam – providing direct support to families through publications, training and outreach work.